Arisego/UnrealLive2D/ReadMe.md

 ## Notice

-This plugin should work on all the platform that Cubism Native SDK supported.
-If you want to work with platform other than __Win64__, you have to do some config work in `UnrealLive2D.Build.cs`.
+This plugin was tested on __Win64__ envrioment only, it was supposed to work on all the platform that Cubism Native SDK supported, but some additional work might be needed.
+You can start with configuring `UnrealLive2D.Build.cs`.

 Render result is only tested with *Hiyori* and *Mark*.